paololais/rt1-assignment2-part1/README.md

 # RT1 Assignment 2 - Part 1

 This package implements the functionality for controlling a robot in a simulation environment.
-It includes two main nodes: an action client (user_input.py) and a service server(get_last_target_service.py).
+It includes two main nodes: an action client (user_input.py) and a service node (get_last_target_service.py).

 The package allows the user to set a target position for the robot, cancel the target, and retrieve the last set target coordinates.
 It also publishes the robot's position and velocity as a custom message.

 ## Package Overview
 1. **User Input Node (`user_input.py`)**: